mehdimerbah/mehdimerbah.github.io/index.md

 My interests lie at the intersection of **computational biology** and **deep learning**.
 I am particularly interested in:

 - Single-cell data modeling
-- Reinforcement learning in decision-making systems
+- Reinforcement Learning in decision-making systems
 - LLMs and AI systems engineering

+---

+## Background

-Previously, I completed my BSc in Bioinformatics at the [Lebanese American University](https://www.lau.edu.lb/) as a U.S. MEPI Tomorrow's Leaders scholar.
-My undergraduate research focused on ML approaches for gene regulatory network modeling.
+I grew up in Algeria where I led the national robotics team to a silver medal at FIRST Global 2018.
+I then moved to Lebanon on a U.S. Department of State scholarship to study Bioinformatics at the [Lebanese American University](https://www.lau.edu.lb/), where my interests focused on ML approaches for gene regulatory network modeling.

+After graduating, I worked as a BI Engineer building data pipelines and ML models, before moving to Germany for my Masters.
+I joined Stellwerk3, then along with my datascience team formed pi_optimal where I am currently working as an ML researcher/engineer trying to develop scalable AI solutions in different verticals.

 ---